zhanghaocore/python-sdk/README.md

 The lifespan API provides:
 - A way to initialize resources when the server starts and clean them up when it stops
 - Access to initialized resources through the request context in handlers
-- Support for both low-level Server and FastMCP classes
 - Type-safe context passing between lifespan and request handlers

 ```python